lukatavcer/onscreen-translations/README.md

     - Are you sure? -> "Ali ste prepričani, da želite odstraniti povabilo?"
     - Cancel -> "Prekliči"
 7)  weekday names in the "selectDatesToEnableAutoAnswer" settings section are not translated
+8) Somewhere in the popup buttons I found "Finish" button text, but now I can't find it anymore Finish -> "Zaključi"

 ## ŽAN & LUKA notes